Endometriosis and Nutrition: What You Need to Know

 Your endometriosis does not need to control your life.
 It may feel debilitating, but there are small pockets in your daily life where you may find empowerment through food.

-As well, consuming an endometriosis-targeted diet along with lifestyle management, can help to significantly reduce pain and discomfort!
+As well, consuming an endometriosis-friendly, anti-inflammatory diet along with lifestyle management, can help to significantly reduce pain and discomfort!

 Hi!
 I’m Trista